fbpx Skip to content

 Title search and title insurance

-Title-related costs range from $300 to $2,500, depending on the property’s location and value.
+When buying a home, title-related costs range from $300 to $2,500, depending on the property’s location and value.
 The title search involves an examination of public records to confirm the property’s legal ownership and uncover any claims or liens against it.
-Title insurance protects both you and the lender from future claims against the property that might have been missed during the initial title search.
+Title insurance protects both you and the VA lender from future claims against the property that might have been missed during the initial title search.

 Recording fee